sambelony/resource-monitoring-tool/README.md

 **Program launch example:**
 `python rmonitoring.py --process notepad.exe --interval 1 --graph y` - to run the notepad.exe process, data collection interval is 1 second, graphs will be built and saved in `.png` format to the directory with the `rmonitoring file .py`.

+**Important:**
+The program will require additional libraries that are specified in `requirements.txt`.
+To install required libraries: `pip install -r requirements.txt`

 # RUS:

 **Задача:**